Friendly and Picturesque, Fairhope, Alabama Boasts Waterfront Charm and a Gentle Spirit

 The Fairhope Public Library has been around since the early days when bibliophile and world traveler Edward Howland brought books to the fledging colony from London, Amsterdam and Paris.
 Many of the library's first books are on display, and today a robust lecture series, book review groups and online classes make FPL a welcoming gathering place.
 Computers with internet access are available.

 The Jay P. Nix Center provides daily activities for people age 50 and better.
 It has 1,100 members, and programs offered include sailing events, potluck lunches, Dominos, pool and billiards, ballroom dancing lessons, support groups, ice cream socials, birthday parties, blood pressure screening, cooking classes and much more.

 Accredited by the Joint Commission, Thomas Hospital is a 150-bed facility and a Thomson Reuters' Top 100 Hospital.
 It has also won national honors for its cardiovascular care and patient safety record.
 Medicare patients are accepted.
 Further medical options, including a VA outpatient clinic, are located in Mobile.
 The nearest VA hospital is in Biloxi, Mississippi, 65 miles away.

 The area has a humid, subtropical climate, meaning hot, humid summers and generally mild winters.
 Summer high temperatures reach into the low-90s, and winter temperatures are in the 40s, 50s and 60s.
 On the comfort index, a combination of temperature and humidity, the city comes in well below the national average.
 The sun shines 220 days of the year, and on average, rain comes 114 days of the year.
 The air quality is below the national average, but the water quality is above the national average.

 Fairhope is pretty, quiet and safe, but it has some drawbacks.
 The chance of a tornado is 77% above the national average.
-Residents worry about the town's growth and do not always agree about how to maintain Fairhope's quality of life.
+Residents worry about growth and do not always agree about how to maintain Fairhope's quality of life.